uhasker/getting-things-done-in-next-js/src/chapter4/01-hypertext-markup-language.md

 </div>
 ```

-Note that to do nesting correctly, the tags of the element being nested must be inside the tags of the element it is being nested in.
+Note that the tags of the element being nested must be inside the tags of the element it is being nested in.
 For example the tags of the element `<em>Next.js</em>` are inside the element `<p>Read the <em>Next.js</em> book</p>`.

 ### HTML Attributes